roohaani786/api/README.md

 # COVID19-India API

-A volunteer-driven API for COVID-19 stats & patient tracing in India (Unofficial)
+A volunteer-driven API for COVID-19 stats & patient tracing in India (Unofficial).
+This API is helpful when displaying detailed real-time State and Countrywise data as well as daily State changes.

 ## API